More details on standardized tests

 A low score on the English test may indicate the need for additional training in English prior to entry into the program.
 There are several schools in the Boston area with intensive English courses that previous MMSc-GHD students have found helpful.

 How do I send you my test scores?

-- Please request official test of English as a foreign language TOEFL scores using the Designated Institution Code: 3151
+- Please request TOEFL or IETLS scores be sent to our program using the Designated Institution Code: 3151

 - Please request official Graduate Record Examinations (GRE) scores using Designated Institution Code: 0748